 - Set the Instant Pot to steam and make sure the steam vent is sealed.

 - Press manual mode twice to turn off the keep warm function then set to low pressure for 10 minutes.

-While the eggs are cooking, get the ice bath ready.
-You want to have this ready so you can transfer the eggs as soon as their done cooking in the Instant Pot.
+- While the eggs are cooking, get the ice bath ready.
+You want to have this ready so you can transfer the eggs as soon as they are done cooking in the Instant Pot.
 Just get a bowl large enough for a dozen eggs plus about 4 cups of cold water with ice.

-- Once the cook cycle is complete, open your Instant Pot with a quick release.
+- Once the cook cycle is complete, open your Instant Pot valve with a quick release.

 - Unlock and remove the lid.

 - Using a pair of tongs, carefully transfer all of the eggs to a bowl filled with ice water.

 - Let the eggs to cool for about 3 minutes or until they are cool enough to handle.